-This next set of projection charts compare the Market Value of Assets (green line) and the actuarial or smoothed value of assets (gold line) to the System's Entry Age Normal actuarial liability (gray bars).
-In addition, at the top of each chart, we show the System's funded ratio (ratio of Actuarial Value of Assets to actuarial liability).
-The projections assume that the actuarially determined contributions, as shown in the previous charts, are made each year.
+This next projection chart compares the Market Value of Assets (green line) and the actuarial or smoothed value of assets (gold line) to the System's Entry Age Normal actuarial liability (gray bars).
+In addition, at the top of each bar, we show the System's funded ratio (ratio of Actuarial Value of Assets to actuarial liability).
+The projections assume that the actuarially determined contributions, as shown in the previous chart, are made each year.
 The years shown in the chart signify the valuation date as of October 1.